 Freak the Mighty by Rodman Philbrick

 Pair this with Junkyard Wonders by Patricia Polacco for a picture book version of a similar storyline.
-The strong voice and rapid pacing of this book will draw in even the most reluctant reader. [chapter book, ages 9 and up]
+The strong voice and rapid pacing of this book will draw in even the most reluctant reader. [middle grade, ages 9 and up]

 Wonder by R.J.
 Palacio